oomph-ac/oomph/README.md

 # Oomph
-An interception based anti-cheat proxy.
+Oomph is a military-grade interception based anti-cheat proxy.

 ## How does oomph work?
 Oomph is a middle-man between your server and any minecraft clients that want to join.
 Oomph processes all client packets